January, 2018 update:

 Why are Bodie night photography workshops so expensive?

 The Bodie Foundation conducts them to raise funds for building stabilization projects at Bodie.
-In three short seasons we have raised roughly $25,000 for the Bodie Foundation to help preserve the park.
-In 2015 we could pass $40,000.
+In five seasons we have raised roughly $50,000 for the Bodie Foundation to help preserve the park.

 Why are your Bodie night photography workshops less expensive than others?

-I live only 50 miles from the Bodie Road, so my costs are much lower: I don’t have to ship instructors all over the state or country.
+I live only 50 miles from Bodie Road, so my costs are much lower: I don’t have to ship instructors all over the state or country.
 I don’t use workshop participants to pay for an art gallery or tour bus.
 The more accessible I make prices, the more people can came and the more funds I can help raise to benefit Bodie.
 Besides, it’s cool to visit and shoot in a ghost town at night… the more people I can bring out there, the more times I get to shoot there at night myself!

 Am I confirmed the moment I sign up?

 What’s your cancellation/refund policy?

 I lose the opportunity to fill your spot if you cancel too close to the workshop date.
 Photographers often plan 6 months in advance, so open spaces can be very difficult to re-fill on short notice (even a couple of months ahead of the date).
 I’ve reviewed competitors’ policies, and given low profitability of Bodie workshops and new non-refundable fees I pay, I can only issue refunds up to 60 days ahead of the workshop date (less transaction costs).
 No refunds within 60 days.

 Can you offer a discount for my camera club?